-CALSTART works with bus manufacturers, suppliers and transit operators to develop next-generation technologies, accelerate sales of near-zero and zero-emission buses, and supports pioneering public policies that are helping to make clean transit a reality across the nation.
+CALSTART works with bus manufacturers, suppliers, transit operators and school bus fleets to develop next-generation technologies, accelerate sales of near-zero and zero-emission buses, and supports pioneering public policies that are helping to make clean transit a reality across the nation.

-We’re working in Ohio to help deploy fuel-cell buses servicing the NFL Football Hall of Fame, piloting fast-charge battery-electric buses in California and increasing federal funding for low and no-emission buses.
+We’re working in Midwest to help deploy fuel-cell buses servicing the NFL Football Hall of Fame, validating the performance battery-electric buses in the nation and increasing federal funding for low and no-emission buses.
+We are also working with School Districts to assist them with planning , purchasing and demonstrating advanced charging solutions.
 CALSTART is steering the way to a cleaner, lower-carbon bus future.

 The Bus Initiative taps four Activity strategies to drive its outcomes:

-- Assisting transit operators to understand, purchase and use the cleanest bus platforms available.
+- Assisting transit operators to understand, plan and purchase the cleanest bus platforms available.

-- Developing the next generation of technologies for public transit success, from zero-emission fuel cells to automation-assisted routes.
+- Developing the next generation of technologies for public transit and school fleet success, from zero-emission fuel cells to automation-assisted routes and Microgrids

 - Providing users and industry with honest assessments of clean bus capabilities and challenges.